National Women's Soccer League: Founding

 After Women's Professional Soccer (WPS) officially folded in April 2012, the United States Soccer Federation (US Soccer) announced a roundtable for discussion of the future of women's professional soccer in the United States.
 The meeting, which included representatives from US Soccer, WPS teams, the W-League (ceased operation in 2015), and the Women's Premier Soccer League (WPSL), was held in June.
 By November, after much discussion, owners from the Chicago Red Stars, Boston Breakers and US Soccer recruited an additional six teams.
 Compared to WPS, the teams would intentionally operate at a lower cost structure and manage growth in a sustainable way.

 In November 2012, it was announced that there would be eight teams in a new women's professional soccer league that was yet to be named at the time of the announcement, with national team players subsidized by US Soccer, the Canadian Soccer Association (CSA) and the Mexican Football Federation (FMF).
 The three federations would pay for the salaries of their national team players (24 from the US, 16 from Canada, and 12 to 16 from Mexico) to aid the teams in creating world-class rosters while staying under the salary cap.
 The players would be distributed evenly (as possible) among the eight teams in an allocation process.
 The teams would own the league, and the league would contract US Soccer to manage league operations.
 After the 2020 season, the league terminated its management contract with US Soccer.

 On November 29, 2012, it was announced that Cheryl Bailey had been named executive director in the new league.
 Bailey had previously served as general manager of the United States women's national soccer team from 2007 to 2011, which included leading the support staff for the U.S. team during the 2007 and 2011 FIFA Women's World Cups, as well as the 2008 Summer Olympics.
 During her tenure with the women's national team, she was in charge of all areas of administration including interfacing with clubs, team travel, payroll, and working with FIFA, CONCACAF, and other federations.

+The league name was announced in December 2012.
 Nike, Inc. was selected as league sponsor, providing apparel to all teams as well as the game ball.